-They’ve never been able to figure out exactly how many men died during the first World War.
+They’ve never been able to figure out exactly how many men died during the World War I.

 Cats in the Trenches

-An estimated 500,000 felines served in the trenches of WWI.
-“In the trenches of the Western front there were serious problems with rats,” observes Ben Mercer of Ancestry.com.
-“As you can imagine, wherever you have food, and unfortunately decaying bodies, there were rats and it was the cat’s job to keep them at bay.”
+“As you can imagine, wherever you have food, and unfortunately decaying bodies, there were rats and it was the cat’s job to keep them at bay,” he says.

 One cat saved a soldier’s life in a more dramatic fashion.
-Pitouchi had been born in the trenches; his mother had been killed when he was a kitten, and he’d been adopted by a Belgian soldier, Lieutenant Lekeux.
+Pitouchi had been born in the trenches.
+His mother had been killed when he was a kitten, and he’d been adopted by a Belgian soldier, Lt.
+Lekeux.

 Lekeux was hiding in a shell hole, sketching the enemy’s artillery works.
-A German soldier on patrol sighted him and called out to his comrades.
+A German soldier on patrol spotted him and called out to his comrades.

 Spooked by the sound, Pitouchi “jumped out of the hole onto a piece of timber,” writes Susan Bulanda in her book Soldiers in Fur and Feathers.
 The Germans “fired two shots at Pitouchi.
 However, as frightened as he was, Pitouchi was not hit, and he jumped back into the hole with his beloved Lekeux.”